10. Notice Provisions

 Personal injury attorneys nearly always give a free initial consultation.

-Internal insurance industry statistics indicate that once an attorney becomes involved, the value of any claim at least doubles.
+The insurance industry’s own statistics confirm that once an attorney becomes involved in an injury case, the value of any claim at least doubles.

 Active personal injury attorneys develop a reputation in the insurance industry.
 Why minimize your case by not having experienced counsel who understands the claims process?